computersarecool/dotfiles/README.md

 # dotfiles
-This is a set of files to configure a Ubuntu Linux machine how I like it.
+*A set of files to configure a Ubuntu Linux machine how I like it.*

  This is tested on the Amazon AWS Ubuntu 16.04 AMI.
 For added convenience Amazon AWS AMI ID `ami-0188d261` is based off this repo.

 There are three parts to this repo: